kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Notes/Constraints/Caveats

-The compatibility relation is **symmetric**: if A can be allocated with B, then B can be allocated with A. It is **not transitive**: A and B sharing a group, and B and C sharing a group, does not imply A and C share one.
-Concretely, the scheduler evaluates the pairwise predicate `groups(A) ∩ groups(B) ≠ ∅` against every already-allocated device on the same counter set; it does not compute transitive closures.
-Drivers that want three device types to be mutually co-allocatable must ensure every pair shares at least one group (see Example 4).
+The compatibility relation is **symmetric**: if A can be allocated with B, then B can be allocated with A. A candidate device is admitted only if its `compatibilityGroups` share at least one entry with the **rolling intersection** of `compatibilityGroups` maintained across all devices already allocated on the same counter set — i.e., the candidate must declare at least one group that is present in every already-allocated device's list.
+Drivers that want a set of device types to be mutually co-allocatable must therefore include a common shared group in every type's list (see Example 4 for the `foobar` pattern).

 ### Risks and Mitigations